NateXVI/safetrackerbot/README.md

+# Safetrackerbot 🚀

-# safetrackerbot
+# Description

-A discord bot used to check the price of Safemoon token.
+This bot allows you to quickly and easily see the current price of safemoon from its status and you can check the value of a cetrain amount of it too!

+---

+## Usage

+`~help` lets you see a list of commands

+`~set [quantity]` lets you set your amount

+`~price` to see how much you safemoon is worth

+`~rank` shows prices for different exchanges

+---

+## Installation

-## Prerequisites
+#### Prerequisites

 You must have [node.js](https://nodejs.org/) installed on you computer

-## Usage

-### Create the bot
+#### Create the bot

-Go to the [Discord Developer Portal](https://discord.com/developers/applications) and sign in
+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and sign in

-Create a new application and call it "safetrackerbot"
+2. Create a new application and call it "safetrackerbot"

-Goto the application bot settings and add a bot
+3. Goto the application bot settings and add a bot

-Copy the bot token
+4. Copy the bot token

-### Download code
+#### Download code

-Clone [this repository](https://github.com/NateXVI/safetrackerbot/archive/refs/heads/main.zip) and unzip it
+1. Clone [this repository](https://github.com/NateXVI/safetrackerbot/archive/refs/heads/main.zip) and unzip it

-### Configure app
+#### Configure app

-Go into the folder and duplicate the file called "config-template.json" and rename it "config.json"
+1. Go into the folder and duplicate the file called "config-template.json" and rename it "config.json"

-Change the "prefix" and "token" parameters in "config.json"
+2. Change the "prefix" and "token" parameters in "config.json"

-It should look something like this
+3. It should look something like this

 ```json
 {
   "prefix": "~",